-The default values for these terms were optimized for Agilent microarrays, with an Agilent scanner and recommended lab protocols.
-You perform optimization experiments to determine the optimum values for your microarrays and lab protocols.
+The default values for these terms have been optimized for Agilent microarrays, with an Agilent scanner and recommended lab protocols.
+You must perform optimization experiments to determine the optimum values for your microarrays and lab protocols.

 Parameters for a "False" setting